 “I like community organizing and I think identity groups are really important to me in my life; having a space for activism and learning about activism is important.” - Adreanna Thompson-Paschetto, '21

 “I would say I learned the most about exploring my biases from where I stand in the world and also exploring my identity more in the class; where I fall in society and how I can improve the way I act in situations of bias and discrimination.
 I learned about how I can try to help in situations where [bias] is happening." - Tessa Paulson-Palmer, '21

 The Pathway Program spans the first four semesters of a students' time on campus.
 The first semester, admitted students are automatically enrolled in EXLN 106: Community and the Self which meets twice a week.
 As a cohort, students participate in a cohort retreat at the beginning of the first two semesters as well as off-campus excursions related to civic engagement and course content.
 Students will also be connected to community partner organizations to volunteer at once a week.
 Transportation support can be provided as needed.
 Through ePortfolio reflections, students will connect course content and off-campus engagement.
 Through collaboration with the RISE program, students will be helped in developing their resume, cover letters, and interview skills to land a summer internship following their sophomore year.

 How to Apply

-Incoming first-year students may apply to the Civic Engagement Pathway Program as part of the application to attend the University of Puget Sound with their Common App.
-Students of color, first-generation college students (students whose parents or guardians did not attend and complete college at a 4-year college), students from low-income backgrounds, members of the LGBTQIA communities, and students who grew up in the Foster Care System are encouraged to apply.
-You can find the application here.
+Eligible incoming first-year students may apply to the Civic Engagement Pathway Program upon completion of their application to attend the University of Puget Sound.
+Eligible students are students who identify as first-generation college students (students whose parents or guardians did not attend and complete college at a 4-year college) and students from minoritized backgrounds.
+Incoming first-year students are encouraged to apply here.